sbddesign/raddemo/README.md

 # RadDemo

-RadDemo is a simple tool for creating demonstrations orr presentations out of video files.
+RadDemo is a simple tool for creating demonstrations or presentations out of video files.

 ## Basic Steps